 What It Is

 A registered relative provider is a family member who cares for children in their own home or the child's home.
 A registered relative provider may not care for more than six children related to the caregiver or more than eight children inclusive of their own children.

 A registered provider must meet all requirements of the Child Care Assistance Program (CCAP) as outlined in 922 KAR 2:180.
 Registered professional applicants must meet the minimum health, safety and training requirements and not live within the same household as the child.
 A registered professional may care for children in the child’s home or their home.

 Child Care Assistance (CCAP)

-The CCAP is Kentucky's subsidy program that helps families pay foe and obtain childcare.
-The Division of Child Care is responsible for all childcare professional support.
+CCAP is Kentucky's subsidy program that helps families obtain and pay for child care.
+The Division of Child Care is responsible for all child care professional support.
 The Division of Family Support assists clients in applying for the program.
 The Division of Child Care coordinates subsidy payments to professionals, CCAP professional fraud reduction and registered professionals.

 The goal of this program is to provide access to quality child care that allows parents to work, attend education and training programs and/or participate in the Kentucky Works Program through the Kentucky Temporary Assistance Program.
 Child care subsidies are also available for child protective services.